Military Poncho Shelter Configurations using Trekking Poles

 I cannot think of one piece of field gear that is more versatile than a poncho.

-The U.S.G.I. poncho has been made from different materials and configurations over the years.
-It wasn't until the Vietnam War.
-That the military provided Soldiers with a lightweight poncho.
-This was to help keep the troops dry during the jungle rains and help keep them warm at night.
-The poncho is made from waterproof lightweight ripstop nylon.
-With grommets and snaps down each side.
-The hood of the poncho is oversized to fit over the combat helmet.
-The U.S.G.I. poncho measures 68"x 80" and weighs in at 1-1/2lbs.
-What the military calls lightweight.
-What outdoor enthusiasts call lightweight are two different things.
-For military use, the poncho has to be durable, so it can only be so lightweight.
+The U.S.G.I. poncho has undergone various iterations in both material and design over the years.
+It wasn't until the Vietnam War, however, that the military issued a lightweight version to Soldiers.
+This was designed to keep troops dry during the heavy jungle rains and provide warmth at night.
+Made from waterproof, lightweight ripstop nylon, the poncho features grommets and snaps along each side.
+Its oversized hood is designed to fit over a combat helmet, ensuring full coverage.
+The U.S.G.I. poncho measures 68" x 80" and weighs about 1.5 lbs, which the military considers "lightweight."
+However, when compared to what outdoor enthusiasts typically define as lightweight, there's a noticeable difference.
+For military use, durability takes precedence, which means the poncho can only be so light.

 Supply List: